-Less Noise: Electric dirt bikes do make some noise.
-But they make less noise than combustion dirt bikes — noise that can diminish the enjoyment of being in nature for riders and those nearby.
+Less Noise: Electric dirt bikes do make some noise, but they make less than internal-combustion dirt bikes — noise that can diminish the enjoyment of being in nature for riders and those nearby.

 More Accessible to New Riders: Like electric cars, electric dirt bikes do not need a manual transmission.
 This may disappoint some riders looking for a traditional feel.
 But it's also way easier to manage while off-road.

-Torque: Electric dirt bikes tend to have a lot of torque, which comes on instantly.
+Torque: Electric dirt bikes tend to have a lot of torque, and it comes on instantly.
 This helps them accelerate rapidly and feel quick in everyday riding.

 What to Look For